fnkzhang/codereview/README.md

 To run the program, you will type:

     .\cloud-sql-proxy.exe --address 0.0.0.0 --port 5000 (YourProjectID):(YourRegion):(YourDatabaseName)

 Now, you can communicated with cloud sql from your port 5000 which is the port our Backend API runs.

 ## How to Setup Google Buckets
 Go to https://console.cloud.google.com/storage/ and select your project for the app.
 Click on create bucket.

 Give your bucket a name and click create.
-Add the BUCKET_NAME variable in .rnv as your bucket's name.
+Add the BUCKET_NAME variable in .env as your bucket's name.

 Your final .env file should look something like this